InspiryThemes/realhomes-docs/docs/home-page-setup-with-elementor.md

 # Create Home Page with Elementor

-Since version 3.8.0, you get **Elementor Page Builder** with **Real Homes Theme main** package so you can add the  content easily using Elementor Page Builder.
-It comes with **14 Elementor Custom Widgets of Real Homes Theme** which means you will find 14 custom widgets in Elementor's panel with lots of customizable options and settings.
+Since version 3.8.0, you get **Elementor Page Builder** with **RealHomes Theme main** package so you can add the  content easily using Elementor Page Builder.
+It comes with **14 Elementor Custom Widgets of RealHomes Theme** which means you will find 14 custom widgets in Elementor's panel with lots of customizable options and settings.

 If you are unfamiliar with **Elementor Page Builder** then you can check out their [getting started guide](https://docs.elementor.com/collection/1-getting-started).